 The Paläontologische Gesellschaft promotes research and scientific exchange.
 In this capacity, we function as an intermediary between science and the public sphere and maintain international networks.
 Paleontology is a living science that can provide important contributions, especially given current climate discussions.

-With over 1000 members, the Paläontologische Gesellschaft is one of the largest associations of scientists, collectors, students, interested laymen, promoters of science and culture and friends of the subject.
+With over 800 members, our society is one of the largest associations of scientists, collectors, students, patrons of science and culture, and persons with a common interest in this field.
 The Paläontologische Gesellschaft is internationally oriented.
-A specialized journal, the "Paläontologische Zeitschrift", is the most important publication organ of the Society and the contributions are internationally recognized.
+Our journal, the PalZ, is our most important medium of publication and is of international interest.

 Our corresponding members from around the world promote scientific exchange and international networking with other societies.

 We are especially proud of our many student members, who have the opportunity to participate in scientific meetings, excursions and study groups early in their career to help gain experience in scientific communication.

 Please join us in this fascinating world of Earth history.
 We would be glad to get in touch with you!

 HERE you will find our interesting job advertisements.